AmplifiedHuman/comic-maker/README.md

 ## Quick start

 ### Requirements

 - Java 13+ (13, 14, 15)

 JavaFX is bundle in the JAR, so it does not need to be linked.

 ```bash
 java -jar apes.jar
 ```

-> The JavaFX library is not included in the JAR so please link it using `--module-path`.

 ## Sprints